 This recipe is extremely flexible!
 Feel substitute ingredients based on what you have on hand or prefer!

 - Onion substitution: You can substitute any variety of onion you love — just make sure you’re using the same volume.
-Personally, my favorite substitution is shallots – they provide a hint of delicate “sharpness” without much of the sulfur taste.
+Personally, I love using shallots – they provide a hint of delicate “sharpness” without much of the sulfur taste!
+Or I’ll throw in some caramelized onions if I have them on hand!

 - Spinach: You can use 1 1/2 cups of fresh spinach instead of frozen if you prefer!
 You’ll need to remove the stems, saute it and then remove as much liquid as possible before adding it to the quiche.